-In this article, you’ll learn what is shaft coupling? types of shaft coupling, how to use, its parts, application, and more explained with diagrams.
+In this article, you’ll learn what is coupling?
+Definitions, types of shaft coupling, how to use? parts, application, and diagrams.

 And also you can download the PDF file of this article at the end of it.

 Coupling and Types

 A coupling is a device that is used to connect two shafts together for power transmission.
 Couplings are rigid or flexible according to the alignment accuracy and torque requirement.

 The shaft coupling is a mechanical component that connects two rotating shafts such as the driving shaft and driven shaft for purpose of transmitting power.
 It is used in motors, pumps, generators, and compressors.

 You can connect two shaft together by coupling as shown in the above diagram.
 No problem is shaft diameter are different.

 As per the above diagram the motor is the driving side and propeller is driven side.

 The coupling does not transfer the heat etc. of the motor to the driven side.

 Coupling absorbers the shock and vibration from transferring, this will help to protect surrounding components from damage.